Date of Degree

 ix, 118 pages

 Copyright 2011 Mark Hungerford Salisbury

 Salisbury, Mark Hungerford.
-"The effect of study abroad on intercultural competence among undergraduate college students." doctoral dissertation, University of Iowa, 2011.
+"The effect of study abroad on intercultural competence among undergraduate college students."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.